hkelly93/SmartKitchen/README.md

     * rewrote all api calls to make more concise
     * completed delete item and set expiration functionality
     * working on a way to allow hardware to go into a low power mode

 # Progress (Week (4/11)

 * Harrison Kelly
     * Updated the UI to use the new version of the REST api and fixed the delete REST call.
     * Added a busy indicator.
     * Fixed an issue with editing expiration
+    * Combined the latest inventory and inventory methods and added refresh spinners for the panels.

 * Brian Day
     * Fixed